![]() |

 Most many-particle PIMC simulations discussed in the following

-sections have been performed using and in the
+sections have been performed using and

 action and energy expansion of the pair density matrices.
 The correction